Google Data Studio Tutorial

 data studio

-Next, choose whether you want to add your work in the Explorer, to a new or existing Data Studio report.
+Next, choose whether you want to add your work in the Explorer to a new or existing Data Studio report.

-Advanced features
+Advanced features of Data Studio

-15. Create report-level filters
+15. Create filters at report level

 data studio